CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-08-copy.md

 9. Navigate back to the **Terminal** in VS Code and stop the terminal by pressing **Ctrl + C** on the keyboard.

-### Task 2: Integrate Azure Cognitive Search with your Application
+### Task 2: Integrate Azure AI Search with your Application

 In this task, you will configure Azure Storage and AI Search services, update credentials in the `secrets.env` file, and run the HR Copilot application locally using Streamlit.
 You will test the application by querying employee data and verify its integration with Azure services.
 Troubleshooting steps will include installing required packages to ensure smooth functionality.